MOSAIKSoftware/docker-debian/README.md

 Does not install documentation of packages.

+This Documentation is unfinished and needs some cleanup

 ## Selections

 This images provides an easy way to add packages to a derived image